 Then there was the Hai Karate.
 My Dad had some of that and was supremely disappointed and used to tease my Mom that his bottle must have been a dud as he didn't have to fend of any super models with karate chops like on the commercials.
 I don't remember what it smelled like but I don't think he ever had to fend off Mom wearing it, though, come to think of it, once, when he put on too much, she drove a golf ball from the back yard through the back kitchen window with a Five Iron.

 Dad gave that up for Old Spice which he has worn ever since, though once in a while he'd put on "Stetson" and give Mom this look and she'd giggle and we'd go stay with our beloved Aunt and Uncle for a couple of days.

-When he is done, he'll join me on the couch in his bathrobe, his measure of Scotch already poured, the house quiet but for hundred year old sconces on the walls that lend the room an aura of timelessness.
+When he is done, he'll join me on the couch in his bathrobe, a cup of tea already poured, the house quiet but for hundred year old sconces on the walls that lend the room an aura of timelessness.
 We won't talk much but of family, of things in our home that need repair, or simply our day as we sit and stroke the flanks of an old black dog that lies besides us.
+Then we will pray, together as a family for His continued blessing and the richness of this life we have centered around Him.
 Such rituals are as fine as a blade, as comforting as stone.
 Shared, they are as bright and uplifting as the flash of sparks as dulled blade and stone meet.

 Soon, I will leave my husband again, to make another trip to see my Dad.
 I dread the changes I will see in his physicality and changes in his world.
 But in going home, when my frail Dad takes me in his arms in a big bear hug, he still smells like Old Spice, and I'm six years old again.